macarro/ImputeApp/README.md

 pip install pyinstaller
 ```

 This is only necessary once.
-Inside the virtual environemnt, run the following
+Inside the virtual environment, run the following
 command to build the application for macOS at the project root directory:

 ```ShellSession